yuanchaiyc/Ling471/assignments/ass3-draft.md

 2. Create an empty directory somewhere on your machine (NOT within your dataset folder). **Copy** the same file you were using for Assignment 2 (train/pos/1_7.txt) into that directory.
 This will be your **test** directory.
 It's good practice to start small before you tackle many files, however don't mess with the original directory structure.
 No new files/directories there.

 3. Now, instead of passing your main() function a filename, pass it that new directory name.
+At this point, your program will stop working.
+The next step will fix it.

 4. Review the lecture about the python **pathlib** module.
 In your main() function, write a loop which iterates over all files in the directory whose name was passed as the argument to main().
 In the loop, call the simplisticPrediction() function on the file.